xiaoy110/Blog/_posts/2018-03-31-granfana+prometheus monitoring mysql redis.md

 ---
 layout: post
-title:  granfana+prometheus monitoring mysql redis
+title:  grafana+prometheus monitoring mysql redis
 date:   2018-03-31 18:38:58
 categories: Linux
 tags: Linux
 ---

-# granfana+prometheus
+# grafana+prometheus

 all of those things are docker,if you do not install docker install docker first